Managing Your Energy Part 66: The Power of Emptiness

 A client delighted me by saying, “It is amazing that grace can come from somewhere or through someone unexpected.
 People can surprise you if you don’t hold them in your mind as being incapable of it.”
 Her insight shows one beautiful way that emptying oneself of prejudiced opinion also confers freedom on others.

 Balancing the above: Those of us who make it a point to keep the door of possibility open for others need to remember to see and accept people AS THEY ARE NOW.
 Excessive hope becomes toxic.
 Contrary to the usual interpretation: acceptance does not necessarily mean approving of people’s choices and behaviors.
-Accepting P1080525means allowing that they ARE that way.
+Accepting means allowing that they ARE that way.
 We need to notice what happens when we hold open that door, so we can keep from compromising our well being.

 Why does Inayat Khan say, in the quote at the top, that indifference is a friend, yet one he must act against?
 This is a useful inquiry for those of us who have been developing compassion.
 We can be eaten alive by users if we do not learn to employ indifference to counterbalance excessive attachment, involvement, identification with the suffering of others, and sensing of others’ needs and states.
 We need to be able to step back when excessive compassion creates burnout.
 Since Inayat Khan had a loving heart that embraced the Universe, indifference would have been a needed friend.
 At the same time, connecting as One requires great love, as does kindness, teaching, healing, and holding a sacred mission.